Terrasse méditerranéenne avec tapis extérieur, pots terracotta et parasol rayé

 • add light shade with a parasol or sail

-• use an outdoor rug to structure the space
+• use an outdoor rug for structure

-• prioritize matte materials
+• prefer matte materials

-• maintain a warm and mineral palette
+• keep a warm and mineral palette

 Colors and materials to prioritize